-Participant is eligible for successful discharge from the WCDC Program when he/she completes all of the program requirements.
-If completion of the program occurs, the participant will be able to attend a drug court graduation ceremony.
-In most cases, the State will agree to drop the participant's charges or declare their time spent in WCDC as time served.
+A Participant is eligible for successful discharge from the WCMHC Program when he/she completes all of the program requirements.
+If completion of the program occurs, the participant will be able to attend a Mental Health Court graduation ceremony.
+In most cases, the State will agree to drop the Participant's charges or declare their time spent in WCMHC as time served.